Learn about our Virtual IOP

-Substance Abuse in College Students
+Substance Use in College Students

 In a study conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) a few years ago, researchers found that of 9 million full-time college students, 1.2 million drank alcohol and over 700,000 smoked marijuana.
 Six percent of the 9 million used drugs for the first time.

-Substance Abuse in College Students
+Substance Use in College Students

-On an average day, researchers found over 1,300 used an illicit drug for the first time.
+On an average day, researchers found over 1,300 students used an illicit drug for the first time.
 Researchers further explained what students were trying for the first time.
 While alcohol and marijuana the highest used substances, they weren’t the only ones.

 Other substances used for the first time by college students included hallucinogens, prescription pain relievers, cocaine, stimulants, inhalants, methamphetamine, heroin, and other illicit drugs.